 This is primarly a fitness focused device.
 Its slew of activity tracking sensors includes an accelerometer, heart rate, gyro and barometre.
 So expect the usual steps, distance, floors, calories, stress, sleep and activity stats.
 This includes keeping tabs on up to 40 different exercises – and swimming thanks to 5 ATM water-resistance.
 An interesting addition is the ability to log your food and water intake.

-To round everything off, the feature packed devices comes with built-in GPS for phone-free exercising, NFC for payments and LTE to stay connected and stream music on-the-go.
-The Bluetooth version is available now, the LTE version will be out later this year.
+To round everything off, the feature packed devices comes with built-in GPS for phone-free exercising, NFC for payments and there’s a LTE version that allows you to stay connected and stream music on-the-go.

 Charm is a lifestyle band designed to look like a piece of jewellery.
 It uses a small LED to make you aware of incoming or missed calls and messages, as well as push alerts from applications that you can select via the smartphone app.
 Color-coded notifications display information about charging, connectivity status and battery level.